yahoo/squidb/README.md

 // Only needed if using the android gradle plugin version less than 2.2.0
 // apply plugin: 'com.neenbedankt.android-apt'
+// If using Kotlin, you may need to use this plugin instead of the default annotationProcessor configuration
+// apply plugin: 'kotlin-kapt'

 dependencies {
     compile 'com.yahoo.squidb:squidb:3.2.3'